kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 - [ ] The XP bar's percentages seem way off.
 Try to get that fixed.
 - [ ] PopOut!
 Compatibility - ensure that events are not being stopped from popagation and than defaults are prevented only when necessary.
   - [ ] ...
+- [ ] Look at "Blessed Healer" description.
+In Tidy 5e, there is a "Reveal" / "Hide" button for secret content.
+Can we somehow bake this into our prose mirror integration?

 ## Not Just Tidy 5e settings...
 DND5e settings as well 😱